 Puerto Galera on the island of Mindoro is only a few hours travel from Manila by land and sea transport.
 It has beautiful beaches, good access to the interior and some of the best diving sites in the Philippines.
 All this makes it a popular travel destination.
 Puerto Galera refers to the town of Puerto Galera and the resort areas surrounding it – namely Sabang, 5km to the east, and White Beach, 7km to the west.

 The bus journey from Manila to Batangas takes about 2 hours.
 The ferry from Batangas to Puerto Galera takes about an hour and a quarter.
 Being fairly close to Manila makes Puerto Galera a reasonably cheap and easy to reach destination.

 You can get to Batangas from any of the following bus terminals in Metro Manila:

-- Bus Terminals near the corner of Taft Avenue and Gil Puyat Avenue (formerly Buendia), Pasay City – this is the terminal nearest the Airport.
+- Bus Terminal close to the corner of Taft Avenue and Gil Puyat Avenue (formerly Buendia), Pasay City – this terminal is nearest the Airport.